 Dubai is the crown jewel of the desert kingdom of the UAE, shining like a beacon attracting tourists from all over the world.
 Yet, it is not the only tourist friendly city in the Emirates, its neighbor – Abu Dhabi, is definitely making its mark on the tourist itinerary.
-If you are in Dubai for 4 days or more or are an expat eager to soak in the sights of UAE, then definitely move Abu Dhabi up on your list of day trip from Dubai!
+If you are in Dubai for 4 days or more or are an expat eager to soak in the sights of UAE, then definitely move Abu Dhabi up on your list of day trips from Dubai!

 Abu Dhabi - UAE's Cultural Heart

 Abu Dhabi is the capital city of the Emirate of Abu Dhabi as well as the capital city of the United Arab Emirates.